UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 The command to change locations is `cd` followed by a directory name to change our working directory.
-`cd` stands for 'change directory', which is a bit misleading: the command doesn't change the directory;
+`cd` stands for 'change directory', which is a bit misleading.
+The command doesn't change the directory;
+it changes the shell's current working directory.
-it changes the shell's idea of what directory we are in.
+In other words it changes the shell's settings for what directory we are in.
-The `cd` command is akin to double-clicking a folder in a graphical interface to get into a folder.
+The `cd` command is akin to double-clicking a folder in a graphical interface to get into that folder.

-Let's say we want to move to the `data` directory we saw above.
+Let's say we want to move into the `exercise-data` directory we saw above.
 We can use the following series of commands to get there:

 ~~~
 $ cd Desktop
 $ cd shell-lesson-data
-$ cd ex-data
+$ cd exercise-data
 ~~~
 {: .language-bash}

-These commands will move us from our home directory into our Desktop directory, then into the `shell-lesson-data` directory, then into the `ex-data` directory.
+These commands will move us from our home directory into our Desktop directory, then into the `shell-lesson-data` directory, then into the `exercise-data` directory.
 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now in `/Users/scully/Desktop/shell-lesson-data/ex-data`.
+But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/shell-lesson-data/exercise-data`.

-If we run `ls -F` without arguments now, it lists the contents of `/Users/scully/Desktop/shell-lesson-data/ex-data`, because that's where we now are:
+If we run `ls -F` without arguments now, it lists the contents of `/Users/nelle/Desktop/shell-lesson-data/exercise-data`, because that's where we now are:

 ~~~